jayeshpowar/SiteScrapper/README.md

 Install the dependencies using
 ===================================
-pip install -r requirements.txt
+**pip install -r requirements.txt**

-Before installing requirements make sure your system has libffi-dev and libssl-dev libraries installed , required by the https support .
+1. Before installing requirements make sure your system has libffi-dev and libssl-dev libraries installed , required for the https support .

+2.Phantomjs 1.9.7 is installed .

+3.Python 2.7.6 .

 Start scrapping  by executing
 ===================================